 His approach to creating a comprehensive IP strategy includes:

 Willie is a member of the American Bar Association, International Trademark Association, American Intellectual Property Law Association, and the New Jersey Intellectual Property Law Association.
 He also serves as a board member of Family Promise of Morris County, an organization dedicated to ending the crisis of homelessness.
+Willie has been recognized as a top author in Trademarks for the 2020 JD Supra Readers' Choice Awards.

 He is admitted to practice in New Jersey and Massachusetts.